Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Arrival Sound"				"1"

+			// The details shown when announcing Mutant Tanks' deaths.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Announcements" section of their settings.
+			// --
+			// 0: Damage done to Mutant Tanks' health.
+			// 1: Percentage of damage done to Mutant Tanks' health.
+			// 2: Damage and percentage of damage done to Mutant Tanks' health.
+			// 3: Damage done to Mutant Tanks' health as a team.
+			// 4: Percentage of damage done to Mutant Tanks' health as a team.
+			// 5: Damage and percentage of damage done to Mutant Tanks' health as a team.
+			"Death Details"				"5"

 			// The message shown to players when a Mutant Tank dies.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Announcements" section of their settings.